alekyasdet/DemoWdioTestSuite/README.md

 - download the `allure-results` -> extract the file
 - open the `index.html` file to view the report
 - by default workflow would run on chrome
-- to change to firefox select the option while running the workflow

 ## Setup: